Anna Whitehead Bodeker: Women's suffrage activism

 Bodeker began to follow the work of the National Woman Suffrage Association (NWSA) by the 1860s.
 On January 26, 1870, Bodeker invited NWSA activist Paulina Kellogg Wright Davis to her home to speak about suffrage in front of an audience of civic leaders, as well as Bodeker's friends and neighbors.
-After the evening's "impassioned discussion," Bodeker was ready to establish a women's suffrage organization in Richmond.
+After the evening's "impassioned discussion", Bodeker was ready to establish a women's suffrage organization in Richmond.
 In her report on her trip to Richmond in The Revolution, a pro-suffrage weekly newspaper, Davis called Bodeker brilliant and stated that Bodeker "might reach the whole south."
 Davis believed Bodeker was capable of leading the women's suffrage movement in the southern states of the U.S.

 In March 1870, the Richmond Daily Enquirer published a two-part article written by Bodeker and other Richmond women entitled "Defence [sic] of Woman Suffrage."
 The article argued that giving women the right to vote would improve their economic opportunities and foster their independence.

-Virginia State Woman Suffrage Association

 At Bodeker's invitation, NWSA organizer Matilda Joslyn Gage addressed a small group of suffrage supporters at a public meeting at Bosher's Hall in Richmond on May 5, 1870.
 The Virginia State Woman Suffrage Association (VSWSA)—the first women's suffrage association in the state of Virginia—was founded the following evening.
 Bodeker was elected president.
-Other founding officers included:

-Vice presidents: United States District Court Judge John C. Underwood and his wife, Maria; Westel Willoughby and his wife; Freedman's Bureau superintendent Ralza M. Manly; novelist and Norfolk native Martha Haines Butt who had author anti-woman's rights editorials in the 1850s; Andrew Washburne, the first superintendent of Richmond Public Schools; and Willam E. Coleman.

-Secretary: Sue L. F. Smith, daughter of a former president of Randolph-Macon College.

-Executive Committee: Reverend W.F.
-Hemenway; Elisa Washburne, wife of Andrew Washburne; Georgianna Smith, wife of local physician E.H.
-Smith; Dr. F.H.
-Langstedt and his wife; and Florence Percy.

-Elizabeth Van Lew, a Reconstruction postmistress and former Union spy was also a leading member of the association.